bean-buzz/beanbuzz-part-b/README.md

 Restaurants and cafes may struggle to give incentive for their customers to come back frequently.
 With so many places offering similar food and experiences, it’s hard to stand out and build loyalty.
 This can lead to inconsistent revenue and make it tough to grow or stay sustainable in the long run.
 In areas packed with dining options, not focusing on customer loyalty can make it even harder to stand out and succeed.

 ## Features & Functionality

 ### For Customers

 1.  <b>Dynamic Menu</b><br>
-    The app will feature a dynamic menu that can be filtered by customers based on a variety of dietary requirements.
-Cafe and Restaurant staff will also be able to toggle the availability of menu items - this ensures that customers are aware of the availability of menu items prior to ordering.
+    The app will feature a dynamic menu ~~that can be filtered by customers based on a variety of dietary requirements.~~ Cafe and Restaurant staff will also be able to toggle the availability of menu items - this ensures that customers are aware of the availability of menu items prior to ordering.

-    - Filter by dietary needs (vegan, gluten free)
+    ~~Filter by dietary needs (vegan, gluten free).~~
     - See real-time availability of menu items

 2.  <b>Order Placement</b><br>
     The app will feature an ordering system to allow users to select menu items, leave instructions / special requests and pay for their menu items.

-    - Add items to cart, specify special requests and complete payment via Stripe
+    - Add items to cart, specify special requests ~~and complete payment via Stripe~~

 3.  <b>Order Tracking</b><br>
     The app will feature an order tracking system to allow customers to view the status of their order.